Visiting London If you are visiting London you're sure to have a great time with so many places to visit and so much to see and do.

 Below are links to some resources that may help make your stay in London easier.

 Brighton is a haven for vegans and vegetarians.
-Located on the coast, less than 1 hour train ride from London (Victoria station), it boasts many vegetarian cafes and restaurants, and is the home of Vegetarian Shoes.
+Located on the coast, less than 1 hour train ride from London (Victoria station), it boasts many vegan and vegan-friendly cafes and restaurants, and is the home of Vegetarian Shoes.

 For details of some of the vegetarian cafes and restaurants in Brighton, click here.